Mini Project 2: Math Quiz App

 is the variable that we assign st.form_submit_button()

 when the button is clicked.
-This means that all the codes under if submit
+This means that all the code under if submit

 line will be executed when the button "Update User Table" is clicked.